-It’s a very moving Ancient Symbolic Wedding Ceremony which has gained popularity with modern couples.
-During the ceremony two people’s hands are gently tied together by a cord in a symbolic knot.
-The binding of the hands symbolises their unity and the binding of their lives together.
+A Handfasting Ceremony is a really moving Ancient Symbolic Wedding Ceremony which has become really popular with modern couples.
+Your hands are gently tied together with cords in a symbolic knot.
+This binding of the hands symbolises your unity and the binding of your lives together.

 Both hands may be bound together or just the right hands, or opposite hands.
 Couples may be asked to stand face to face, or they may stand side-by-side.

 There are many different ways to tie-the-knot, and yes, this is where this well-known phrase has it’s origins!

 Who can create a handfasting

 Realistically, anyone can create and perform a Handfasting Ceremony for you.
 Traditionally, Wiccans and Pagans embraced handfasting as a part of their wedding ceremony.
 But these days, it’s become very popular with wedding couples from many different beliefs and backgrounds.
 It really is a lovely way of personalising your Wedding Ceremony.